Q&A: All you need to know about boomerang employees5 min read

 We interviewed Brian Westfall, a senior market researcher for Software Advice, who has conducted research on boomerang employees.
-Brian has collected some important insights into boomerang employees which he shares with us in the Q&A and infographic below.
+Brian has collected some important insights into employees who return which he shares with us in the Q&A and infographic below.

 What made you start your research on boomerang employees?

 “Whenever a new buzzword enters the HR zeitgeist, there’s usually a good reason why.
 That’s certainly the case with boomerang employees.
 The days of an employee staying loyal with one employer for 30+ years of their career are dwindling.
 At the same time, the stigma surrounding bringing former employees back has all but disappeared.

 All of these forces are coming together to put boomerangs on the rise, and recruiters need to pay attention.
 That’s what prompted the research.”